Statute of Limitations on Debt in Georgia: How Much Time Do Creditors Have to Sue?

 We have experienced bankruptcy lawyers in Rome who know all about oral contracts, written contracts, and fair debt collection practices.
 We may be able to help you deal with debt collection agencies, credit card companies, or any other creditors.

 Statute of Limitations on Credit Card Debt in Georgia

 The Georgia statute of limitations on credit card debt is six years.
 Upon six years since a default expiry, the debt will become time-barred.
 This means that a creditor or collector will not be able to go to court to obtain civil judgments compelling the debtor to pay.

 Nonetheless, time-barred does not mean that what is owed cannot be collected, only that you cannot be sued in court for it.
 If you are confident that the six-year statute of limitations has expired, you can use it to defend against repaying any money owed.

 Since the statute of limitations starts again when you promise to pay, make partial payments, or charge using the account, you should be fine as long as you do not do such actions.

-Given that there are complexities, such as the multiple-year statute of limitations starting at zero, it is crucial to work with an attorney before taking any action towards your debt.
+Given that there are complexities, such as the multiple-year statute of limitations starting at zero, it is crucial to work with an attorney or law firm before taking any action towards your debt.